programminghistorian/jekyll/lessons/installing-omeka.md

 Be sure to include the caret (`^`) at the end.
 This should install a LAMP server, prompting you to enter a root MySQL password.
 Enter a secure password here, and write it down, because we'll be using it later.

+At this point, you should have a running server.
+If you can open your VPS's public IP address in a web browser and see the Apache2 Ubuntu Default Page that says “It works!” then everything is running correctly.
+If not, you might need to take extra steps to ensure your ports are forwarding properly.
+On Amazon EC2, ports aren’t automatically forwarded, so you have to add HTTP ports to the allowed inbound traffic for your current security group.
+Navigate to Network & Security -> Security Groups, select the security group you’re using, select the “Inbound” tab, and click “Edit,” adding HTML ports.

-Let's get the Apache module `mod_rewrite` enabled, which allows Omeka to let you use custom URL paths:
+Let's get the Apache module `mod_rewrite` enabled now, which allows Omeka to let you use custom URL paths:

     a2enmod rewrite && service apache2 restart